layer5io/layer5/CONTRIBUTING.md

 Entries should be listed in alphabetical order.
 Edit other yaml files as needed.

+- Aslo, to update the Service Mesh Timeline, add the new service mesh in the [non-functional.yml](https://github.com/layer5io/layer5/blob/master/_data/categories/non-functional.yml) file.
+Add `announce-date` key for the service mesh then accordingly add the weight, to list the service mesh in the timeline correctly.

 ### <a name="news">Adding News</a>

 1. In order to add/update news items, fork this repository, clone it, create a branch and navigate to the `collections/_news` directory.